tonkeeper/tonapi/README.md

 **TonAPI.io** is an API for [TON blockchain](https://ton.org) developed by [Tonkeeper](https://tonkeeper.com) team.
 It allows to work with indexed blockchain information via API.

-You may also check [Tonkeeper documentation](https://github.com/tonkeeper/ton-connect) for iteractions with user and performing user requests with wallet.
+You may also check [Tonkeeper documentation](https://github.com/tonkeeper/ton-connect) for interactions with user and performing user requests with wallet.

 It is recommended to subscribe our [Telegram channel](https://t.me/tonapi_announcements) for announcements.